xznhj8129/uNAVlib/README.md

 ```
 $ sudo usermod -a -G dialout $USER
 ```

+## Contributions:
+All are welcome and encouraged to contribute!

 ## Acknowledgments:
 [Ricardo de Azambuja](https://github.com/ricardodeazambuja), [Tom](https://github.com/cmftom), [Yann](https://github.com/yannbouteiller), the [Cognifly Project](https://github.com/thecognifly/) and all other contributors for developing the original YAMSPy library.\